 Protein Higher-Order Structural Characterization Methods

-Correct higher order structure (HOS) is critical to ensuring proper functionality, activity, and stability of a biopharmaceutical product.
+When developing biologics, more specifically therapeutic protein products, unwanted immune responses can not only be harmful to patients, but also inhibit the efficacy of a product.
+Maintaining correct higher-order structure (HOS) is critical to ensuring proper functionality, activity, and stability of a biopharmaceutical product.
 A well-developed panel of methods for HOS characterization is an essential component of a complete product characterization program.
+All of our biophysical characterization assays can be qualified and validated for use in your product’s routine lot release or stability studies.

 Analytical Ultracentrifugation (AUC)